Free cookie consent management tool by TermsFeed

 If you need to edit the Appian CR and restart, see Editing, Stopping, and Restarting.

 Newly created sites are bootstrapped with a system administrator user.
 This user cannot access the Admin Console.
-The steps below detail how to login, then create a new system administrator user that can access the Admin Console.
+The steps below detail how to login and create a new system administrator user that can access the Admin Console.